Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: Acknowledgements

 \section{Acknowledgements}

 This research is funded by Ankara University (Scientific Research Projects Grant, grant id: 18L0443010).
 The numerical calculations reported in this paper were partially performed at TUBITAK ULAKBIM, High Performance and Grid Computing Center (TRUBA resources).
+We would like to thank the anonymous reviewers for their valuable suggestions and comments.